 What to look out for in the run-up to the 9th BRICS Summit in Xiamen

-In less than four months, the leaders of the five BRICS nations will gather in the charming city of Xiamen in Fujian Province.
+In less than two weeks, the leaders of the five BRICS nations will gather in the charming city of Xiamen in Fujian Province.
 It will be a high-point of a year that has seen an unprecedented degree of Chinese diplomatic activism, ranging from the Belt and Road Forum held in Beijing last weekend to a flurry of intra-BRICS activities, including issues such as cybersecurity, G20 and strengthening people-to-people exchanges.
 What are the key dynamics that will shape the summit?

 First of all, it becomes increasingly evident that, due to the growing power asymmetry within the grouping, BRICS must be understood as one element in a much broader Chinese effort to reshape global affairs.
 This does not mean that Chinese diplomacy does not prioritize the grouping – quite to the contrary: the Foreign Ministry in Beijing carefully picks its diplomats posted in capitals in BRICS countries, and we can expect the 9th summit to get the full attention of both Xi Jinping and the country’s propaganda machine.
 While both India and Russia continue to articulate new ideas of what to do with the BRICS grouping, Beijing’s preferences are becoming ever more important.
 That points to the greater need for other members such as Brazil to work together with Delhi or South Africa when articulating proposals.